iamhk12/Projects/WebProjects/MERN_USER-(MongoDB-expressJS-ReactJS-NodeJS)/README.md

   node app
 ```

-Note :  Create a database in MongoDB (local/atlas) and add an enviromental varaible.
+Note :  Create a database in MongoDB (local/atlas) and add an enviromental varaible in a config.env file.